Place2Be's CEO launches Children's Mental Health Week

 Throughout the week, we’ll be sharing more news on our website and via social media.
-Please help us to spread the word and tell us how you are supporting the week, by retweeting or sharing Place2Be’s posts, or creating your own using our social media guide.
+Please help us to spread the word and tell us how you are supporting the week, by retweeting or sharing Place2Be’s posts.

 And - I’ll be donning my swimsuit, goggles and hat to (literally) take the plunge in my first venture into a swimming pool for many years, in an attempt to 'find my brave' and prove to my son that I can just about swim….
 Gulp … !

 Every £1 spent on Place2Be support for primary school children generates £8 in benefits to society